-If you are facing foreclosure in New York, a new law helps ensure that the foreclosing party has the correct documents in place, and that the foreclosure doesn't remain in limbo for years.
-The new law requires that the foreclosing party “produce the note” to prove that it owns the loan at the beginning of the foreclosure.
+If you are facing foreclosure in New York, a law helps ensure that the foreclosing party has the correct documents in place, and that the foreclosure doesn't remain in limbo for years.
+Under this law, the foreclosing party has to “produce the note” to prove that it owns the loan at the beginning of the foreclosure.
 Additionally, the law takes steps to reduce the extremely long amount of time that it takes to foreclose in New York as well as the backlog of foreclosure cases in the courts.

-Read on to learn more about the new law and how it could affect you if you are a New York homeowner facing foreclosure.
+Read on to learn more about this law and how it could affect you if you're a New York homeowner facing foreclosure.

 Learn more about New York Foreclosure Laws and Procedures.

 On July 31, 2013, New York’s governor Andrew M. Cuomo signed a new foreclosure bill into law that requires banks to produce the note at the beginning of the foreclosure.

 The law applies to foreclosure actions started on or after August 30, 2013.

 When you took out your loan, you likely signed both a mortgage and a promissory note.
 The promissory note is what establishes your liability to pay your mortgage loan.
 The mortgage creates a lien on the property.
 The holder of the note is the only party that has the right to enforce the debt by foreclosing on the property.
 (Learn more about the difference between a mortgage and a promissory note.)